kennyfraser/wp-sync-test/_pages/configure-and-install-dcos.md

     :   Specify the name of your cluster.

     **exhibitor_storage_backend**
     :   This parameter specifies the type of storage backend for Exhibitor.
-By default this is set to `zookeeper` in the `config.yaml` template file.
+In the example file above, a ZooKeeper instance is used for external storage.
 During DCOS installation, a storage system is required for configuring and orchestrating ZooKeeper with Exhibitor on the master nodes.
 Exhibitor automatically configures your ZooKeeper installation on the master nodes during your DCOS installation.
 Multiple ZooKeeper instances are recommended for failover in production environments.

     **exhibitor_zk_hosts**
     :   Specify a comma-separated list of one or more ZooKeeper node IP addresses to use for configuring the internal Exhibitor instances.
 Exhibitor uses this ZooKeeper cluster to orchestrate it's configuration.
 Where `<host1>` is your internal bootstrap node IP and port `2181` is the default ZooKeeper port.